-Kellogg Sales School: Professional Certificate in Sales is one of the only programs of its kind in the world, conceptualized and developed by the Kellogg Sales Institute, a center dedicated to the science of sales.
+Kellogg Sales School is one of the only programs of its kind in the world, conceptualized and developed by the Kellogg Sales Institute, a center dedicated to the science of sales.
 In this five-month program, you will develop a sales growth mindset and learn to amplify your impact in any setting.
 You will develop your personal brand and build a Sales Toolkit to scale revenue.
 You will master the sales process from scratch, including CRM practices, sales storytelling and customer engagement.
 You will focus on specialized areas of interest, such as entrepreneurial, selling, healthcare and technical SaaS sales.

 This program is for those who want to build on or formalize their sales expertise.
 The program will not only help you develop a deeper understanding of sales but will also help you develop customer-focused insights that are designed to drive impact.

 Demystify the knowledge, skill and discipline of elite salespeople

 Define a growth mindset and recognize how it supports successful learning and selling.
 Distinguish the three pillars of sales performance: knowledge, skill, and discipline.
 Apply research-based techniques for effective studying and transferable learning.